JamesRobertNgo/JavaScript-Convention/README.md

 }
 ```

-## Default Value for None-Primatives with the Or Operator
+## Default Value for Reference Types with the Or Operator

 The Or operator returns the first none false expression, or the last (right most) expression.